ProxiBlue/NewRelic/README.md

 Uses the awesome New Relic API to submit and collect data.
 Notice immediately what your Magento site is up to, and how it affects your site performance.

-Compatible with Magento CE 1.4+ and EE 1.10+
+Compatible with Magento CE 1.6+ and EE 1.11+
 Requirements:
 New Relic Pro or higher for full functionality
 New Relic PHP agent installed
+PHP5.3+

+Can be made compatible to older magento versions (php5.2), with a bit of chnages.
+Refer to #22 (if you do this, and find more changes, please feed back changes for other users)

 Multiple Application Names After install
 ----------------------------------------